 First-party cookies are those placed on your computer by the sites you visit.
 This type of cookie is set by Wiley and used for security services such as login and shopping carts, and additional functional services such as personal settings.

 Third-party cookies are those placed by other websites or organizations when you visit a site.
 For example, if you visit website A, organizations B and C who provide services for website A and its users may place a cookie on your computer.
 This type of cookie is most commonly used for tracking and analysis – for example, to provide data back to the operator of website A about which pages are visited most frequently.
-As you navigate a Wiley website you may receive third-party cookies such as those described below.

 Analytics cookies are set by companies who give us specialized tracking data so that we can improve the way our websites work, and count the number of visitors or gauge the popularity of a particular feature.
 These cookies do not collect personal information; they allocate a number to identify each individual user and the user’s navigation route through the site is recorded against that number.
 These analytics cookies expire at the end of any session.

 Some social networking and sharing sites such as AddThis may place cookies or web beacons on our sites to collect certain anonymous information when you visit our site.
 These companies may use non-personally identifiable information during your visits to our sites in order to provide advertisements about goods and services likely to be of interest to you.
 To learn more about this sort of advertising practice visit:

 We may also use a third party service to facilitate delivery of video to your browser; to support you in making comments or participating in discussions; or to help us make recommendations to you as you browse one of our sites.
 These third parties may have their own opt-out and privacy policies.

 We use Google technologies to serve advertisements and to track and report on advertising response rates.
 No personal information is collected or reported.
 Information and opt-out tools can be found at: http://www.google.com/policies/privacy/ads/